alieldinramadan/Project-Week-1-Build-Your-Own-Game/Alieldin_Ramadan/README.md

 ## Organization
 Used Trello to keep track of the tasks done and those that were pending.

-Inside the repository there is a folder for the project called project1.
+Inside the repository there is a folder for the project called "Alieldin_Ramadan".
-Inside "project1" folder, there are two files, the first of is a jupyter notebook file for the code.
+Inside "Alieldin_Ramadan" folder, there are two files, the first of is a jupyter notebook file for the code.
 The second one is a text file with the whole code.

 ## Links